the-mighty-mo/FBIBot/README.md

 **NOTE:** It is recommended that you set your bot's profile picture to FBIBot/FBI.png and its name to "The FBI" for maximum effect.
 4. Restore NuGet packages (if necessary before build).
 5. Build the project in Release mode (Any CPU) and run `FBIBot.exe` (in FBIBot\bin\Release).

+### Some notes

+Currently, warnings don't do anything automatically due to running out of time after setting up all the regex and automod stuff.
+Additionally, the regex stuff is not perfect, and messages send generic exceptions instead of good error messages in some cases.
+However, these will all be added as soon as possible after Discord selects the winners of Discord Hack Week.

+Thank you for your cooperation. ~~Because you don't have a choice but to cooperate.~~
+\- The FBI, under the direction of Supreme Leader Josedolf Staller